Vegan Dips, Salad Dressings, and Sauces

 Vegan Guacamole

 Who doesn't love guacamole?
-One of the best vegan dips to have at a party - or anytime!
+So good to have at a party - or anytime!
 Delicious and chock full of healthy fats.

 • 2 ripe Haas avocados